hoangpeterd/Bamazon/README.md

 - How many units are left
 - The Total cost of item(s) in the cart

-If the item is out of stock, the app will let the customer know that there is an *Insufficient quantity!*
+If the item is out of stock, the app will let the customer know that there is an: *Insufficient quantity!*